jeancochrane/learning/2017_reading.md

 - Arnold Hirsch, "Making the Second Ghetto: Race and Housing in Chicago 1940-1960" (1998)
 - E. Gabriella Coleman, "Coding Freedom: The Ethics and Aesthetics of Hacking" (2013)
 - Peter Frase, "Four Futures: Life After Capitalism" (2016)
+- Eula Biss, "On Immunity: An Inoculation" (2014)

 ### Fiction